FREE SHIPPING on orders of $85 or more

 Another 79 words(6 lines of text) are included under the topic Early Wurtz Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Wurtz Settlers in the United States in the 18th Century
+Wurtz Settlers in United States in the 18th Century

-Wurtz Settlers in the United States in the 19th Century
+Wurtz Settlers in United States in the 19th Century

-Wurtz Settlers in the United States in the 20th Century
+Wurtz Settlers in United States in the 20th Century

 The Wurtz Family Crest was acquired from the Houseofnames.com archives.
 The Wurtz Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.